Chris Brown: 2023present: 11:11

+On April 11, 2024, the singer released 11:11 (Deluxe), the expanded edition of his eleventh album, containing 13 additional tracks and features from Lil Wayne, Bryson Tiller, Davido, Joyner Lucas, Tee Grizzley and Mario.
+Among the tracks contained, the song "Freak" features a verse where the singer directly disses American rapper Quavo.
+The rapper responded the following day with "Tender", a diss track aimed at Brown, leading the latter to release "Weakest Link" the following week.
+From May 17 to June 5, Brown released four consecutive music videos in the span of four weeks for the following songs off the 11:11 (Deluxe): "Go Girlfriend", "Press Me", "Feel Something" and "Hmmm" featuring Davido.
+On December 14 and 15, Brown sold out two consecutive stadium shows at FNB Stadium in Johannesburg, South Africa.
+He recorded over 90K attendees each night and sold out the first of the two shows in less than two hours.
+Subsequently on December 21 and 22, Brown sold out two consecutive stadium shows at Allianz Parque Stadium in São Paulo, Brazil, with 100K tickets sold across both nights.
+On January 23, 2025, Brown released a music video for his Grammy-nominated song "Residuals" from the 11:11 (Deluxe).
+On February 2, 2025, Brown's 11:11 (Deluxe) won the Grammy for "Best R&B Album" at the 2025 Grammy Awards.

+On March 27, 2025, Brown announced a stadium world tour titled the "Breezy Bowl XX" with special guests Summer Walker and Bryson Tiller, to celebrate the 20th anniversary of his self-titled album.

 Artistry

 Influences

 Brown has cited a number of artists as his inspiration, predominantly Michael Jackson.
 Brown emphasizes "Michael Jackson is the reason why I do music and why I am an entertainer."
-In "Fine China", he exemplifies Jackson's influence both musically and visually as Ebony magazine's Britini Danielle asserted that the song was "reminiscent of Michael Jackson's Off the Wall".
+In "She Ain't You", "Fine China" and "Back to Love", he exemplifies Jackson's influence both musically and visually.
+Ebony magazine's Britini Danielle asserted that "Fine China" was "reminiscent of Michael Jackson's Off the Wall".
 Choreographically, MTV noticed that it "takes distinct visual cues from classic clips like 'Smooth Criminal' and 'Beat It'", while Billboard complimented his appearance by calling it "a modern way to channel the King of Pop".
 Usher is also another influence who comes across as a more contemporary figure for Brown.
 He tells Vibe magazine "He was the one who the youngsters looked up to.
 I know that we, in the dancing and singing world, looked up to him", and maintains "If it wasn't for Usher, then Chris Brown couldn't exist".
 Other influences include Marvin Gaye, Sam Cooke, Ginuwine, Phil Collins, Bobby Brown and R. Kelly.
-When it comes to his rapping he cited Naughty by Nature, Tupac, Lil' Wayne and Rakim as the rappers he's inspired by.
+He has cited Naughty by Nature, Tupac, Lil' Wayne and Rakim as his hip-hop influences.